 The region's open spaces, rugged terrain and climate provide superb conditions for outdoor adventures like walking and mountain biking, curling, ice luging and other ice sports.

-Otago Central Rail Trail takes cyclists and hikers through 150km of memorable scenery and gold mining history.
 The route, along an old railway line, has no steep hills and many welcoming stop-offs where cyclists can soak in southern hospitality and scenery.
-Local tour operators organise accommodation, bike hire and bag transfers.

-hemisphere's only Olympic-standard curling facility and natural luge track.
+Naseby - New Zealand's ice sports hub - has the southern hemisphere's only Olympic-standard curling facility and natural luge track.
 Visitors can learn how to curl with a 60-minute 'have-a-go' session, or play a full two-hour game.
-The 360m natural luge track can produce speeds of up to 70kph, but caters for all levels of thrill-seekers.

 And thrill seekers should take a ride on the Goldfields jetboat, in the Kawarau Gorge near Cromwell.